-Other names : Berger Blanc Suisse, White Canadian Shepherd, White American Shepherd, Weisser Schweizer Schäferhund
+Other names: Berger Blanc Suisse, White Canadian Shepherd, White American Shepherd, Weisser Schweizer Schäferhund

 The White Swiss Shepherd Dog is a robust dog, of medium size, sporting an immaculate white coat that differentiates her from her close cousin, the German Shepherd.
-She is a particularly intelligent, well-balanced service and sports dog who can, nevertheless, by virtue of her natural sensitivity, fall victim to a delicate syndrome: hyper-attachment to her master.
+She is a particularly intelligent, well-balanced and athletic dog who can, nevertheless, by virtue of her natural sensitivity, fall victim to a delicate syndrome: hyper-attachment to her master.
 She can, however, adapt to many family constellations and various ways of life, as long as she is given sufficient attention.

 Key facts about the White Swiss Shepherd Dog

 Access the rest of the content after the ad

 Loading advertisement ...